adamiturabi/arabic-tutorial-book/docs/index.md

    Note that [قَاتِلُ سُكَّانِهَا]{.ar} [qAtilu sukkAnihA.]{.trn} can also support the non-verbal meaning of the doer verbal-noun: "killer of its residents", i.e., he has already killed its residents in the past.
 So, when an annexation is used with a doer verbal-noun, we will often need surrounding context to tell us whether the verbal (incomplete-action) meaning is intended, or the noun  meaning.

    This usage of annexing the doer verbal-noun to the i-state direct doee instead of employing the more basic usage of the doer verbal-noun and a following a-state direct doee is optional, but fairly common.
-In fact, when the doer-verbal noun ends with an [n]{.trn}-mark, and the direct doee begins with [ٱَلْ]{.ar} [Eal]{.trn} "the", then the annexation usage becomes predominant over the basic a-state usage.
+In fact, when the doer-verbal noun is indefinite and [nUn]{.trn2}ated, and the direct doee begins with [ٱَلْ]{.ar} [Eal]{.trn}, then the annexation usage becomes predominant over the basic a-state usage.
 So we will be more likely to see:

    [أَنَا فَاعِلُهُ.]{.ar}
    [Eana fAeiluhu.]{.trn}